 Lastly, you can label your Make Your Own card, to help your kids know how to find their favorite content.
 Yoto MYO cards include stickers for labeling cards, but you can also use regular stickers to decorate your cards.

 We actually have a whole post here about options for labeling your cards.
+It can be as simple or professional as you'd like.

 You did it!